maxxx777/NSString-MTFormating/README.md

 Usage
 ====================
-Just copy files into your project and include `NSString+MTFormatting.h`.
+Just copy files from Classes into your project and include `NSString+MTFormatting.h`.

 DemoApp
 ====================